alexandrebodin/webpack-book/introduction/Webpack.md

 // ... your code depending on the lib you just loaded
 ```

-and then juste have to do :
+and then juste have to do:

 ```html
 <!DOCTYPE html>